github-fish/csc-user-guide/docs/data/Allas/using_allas/swift_client.md

       X-Trans-Id: tx0000000000000000001d6-q-q-cpouta-production-kaj
 ```

-Note that the above file was uploaded with the _s3cmd client_ and it added the extra _S3Cmd-Attrs_ metadata compared to one uploaded with Swift or S3. _ETag_ is the _hash_ when viewing the file details in the Pouta dashboard.
+Note that the above file was uploaded with the _s3cmd client_ and therefore there is a extra metadata _S3Cmd-Attrs_ compared to one uploaded with Swift or S3. _ETag_ is the _hash_ when viewing the file details in the Pouta dashboard.

 Removing a metadata field (in this case _Temp-URL-Key_, which is discussed in more detail in the next section) is done with command:
 ```bash